jopiiyan/Virtual-Paddock-Engineer/README.md

 A full-stack Formula 1 analytics application that lets you **compare two drivers' race performance** through interactive telemetry charts and ask questions about it in **natural language**, answered by a Retrieval-Augmented Generation (RAG) pipeline grounded in real race data.

-The entire LLM and embedding stack runs **locally via Ollama** — no external API keys, no per-token cost.
+The **application runtime** — the LLM and embedding stack that serves the app — runs **locally via Ollama**, with no external API keys and no per-token cost.
+The **offline evaluation harness** is the one exception: its RAGAS answer-quality metrics are judged by the Google Gemini API (free tier), deliberately kept separate from the local generator model to avoid self-grading bias.
+See [EVALUATION.md](EVALUATION.md).

 > **Advanced retrieval & evaluation.** On top of the app, this repo builds a measured
 > retrieval-evaluation harness (classical IR metrics + RAGAS) over a 40-question